What happens if I can’t look after things any more?

 This lets you choose who you want to manage things for you – be that a relative or

 a friend.
-To make an LPA you must be mentally capable, so putting it off now might
+To make an LPA you must be mentally capable, so often it is best done at

 The LPA legislation came into force on 1st October 2007, replacing the rules for